AnthonySteele/anthonysteele.github.io/AwsMessageHandling.md

 Throttling when requests take longer than usual is an issue.
 There are similarities between a doubling in the number of incoming messages and a doubling in the time taken to process a message - both will result in doubling in the average number of messages being processed at any one time.

 I don't believe that there is a definitive, general and robust library for this yet.
+But these are the issues that I have come across.